Franck de Las Mercedes

 FdlM's work has been exhibited in numerous solo shows and group shows around the world.
 In 2012, his portrait of Francisco de Quevedo was acquired by Fundación Francisco de Quevedo for their permanent collection in Ciudad Real, Spain.

 On Tuesday, February 18, 2014 a massive fire ripped through his home and the home of The FDLM Art Studio.
 Escaping the flames with only the clothes on his back, the fire destroyed his entire life's work and possessions.
 For 12 years, 217 Hackensack Plank Rd. was home to Franck and his wife Nicola, art studio and the birthplace of The Priority Boxes Art Project.
 His loft was completely destroyed, the building gutted and later demolished.
 Franck has since relocated to New York City.

 In the spring of 2014, Franck's "Post No Bills" egg was part of the Fabergé Big Egg Hunt NY 2014.
 A citywide public exhibit that featured over 250 large egg sculptures – placed throughout New York City, each designed by globally renowned artists and designers.

 In October 2014, The New Jersey Senate and General Assembly passed a joint legislative resolution honoring Franck and the Peace Boxes Project, commending him for his meritorious record of service, leadership, and commitment in the arts and his community.

 In 2015 Franck was named one of "15 Artists About to Dominate 2015" by Complex magazine.

 In 2018 Franck participated in the Sing For Hope project, which placed hundreds of pianos around New York City and invited artists to decorate them.

+In March 2023, Franck published his first book of poetry in Spanish titled «Primogénito».
+A retrospective of poems tackling his childhood in war-torn Nicaragua, a troubled youth and overcoming adversity through art.

 He has been a resident of Weehawken, New Jersey.